matthewlboyd/matthewlboyd.com/_posts/2018-07-06-mikrotik-hex-router-centurylink-pppoe.md

 3. A couple ethernet cables to connect your laptop to the router.

-4. Download Mikrotik's Winbox program if you want to use it: https://mikrotik.com/download
+4. Download Mikrotik's Winbox program if you want to use it: https://mikrotik.com/download.

+5. Self-confidence!
+The setup looks complicated, but it should go pretty smoothly.

 # Configuration